-We are Cambridge Jews for Justice in Palestine, a group of Jewish students at the University of Cambridge working to oppose Israel's occupation of Palestine, and the ongoing genocide in Gaza.
+we are Camonde Jews for Justice in Palestine. a group of Jewish students at the University of Cambridge working to oppose Israel's occupatio of Palestine, and the ongoing genocide in Gaza.

-This morning, together with friends from across the university, we have joined Cambridge's Solidarity Encampment for Palestine, where we will remain until the encampment's demands are met,

-We refuse to sit by while our university is complicit in, and profits from, the genocide of Palestinians.
+This morning, together with friends from across the university, we have joined Cambridge's Solidarity Encampment for Palestine, where we will remain until the encampment's demands are complicit in, and profits from, the genocide of Palestinians.
 And we refuse to accept its commitment to murder and bloodshed as the status quo.

-So, we act together as Jews, religious and secular, In line with our cultural and religious values demanding disclosure, divestment, reinvestment, and protection - for the university's staff, students, the wider Cambridge community, and for the people of Palestine.
+So, we act together as Jews, religious and secular, in line with our cultural and religious values demanding disclosure, divestment, reinvestment, and protection-for the university's staff, students, the wider Cambridge community, and for the people of Palestine.
 Our histories teach us nothing if not the fact that none of us are free until all of us are free.

 In this space, we will chant, eat, and dance together.
-We will pray together, sing together, and read together, committing to learning from one another.
-In doing so, we will join students across the world in refusing the waponised conflation of anti-Zionism with antisemitism, and the ways this deployed to undermine the international movement for justice in Palestine.
-Our tradition is one of justice, and one of liberation.
+We will pray together, sing together, and read together. committing to learning from one another.
+In doing so, we will join students across the world in refusing the weaponised conflation of anti-Zionism with antisemitism, and the wave this it deployed to undermine the the ways this is deployed to undermine the international movement for justice in Palestine.
+Our tradition is one of justice, and one of